sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 high-modification-count subset.

-We have implemented a custom script `count_mods_per_read.awk` written for the tool `awk` to append a numeric tag `XC` at the end of each thresholded mod BAM line.
+We have implemented a custom script `count_mods_per_read.awk` written for the tool `awk` that takes a thresholded mod BAM file as input and makes an output file by appending a numeric tag `XC` at the end of each line.
 The tag contains the number of modifications in that mod BAM line.
 For example, the mod BAM line with the modification data `MM:Z:T+T?,0,0,0; ML:B:C,0,255,255` gets the tag `XC:i:2` as there are two modifications.